michaelhugi/heviaFingering/README.md

 # heviaFingering
-This application enables to auto create fingerings for the hevia bagpipes with open fingering patterns and their vibratos.
+This JAVA command line application enables to auto create fingerings for the hevia bagpipes with open fingering patterns and their vibratos.

 Actually it's fixed to a a-minor german bagpipe fully chromatic.
 Input possibilities for the user are prepared but not active.